kaisalmen/WWOBJLoader/README.md

 - Code documentation has been improved
 - Face N-Gons are not supported (this gave me some headaches and I changed the parsing approach), but it was not supported by old parser either.
 Triangular and quad faces are fully supported
 - Re-usage of OBJLoader like WWOBJLoader does is not an issue.
 I took care in resource clean-up and re-validation of the loader status and all involved objects
-- **Multi-Material bug is fixed**: Vertex group start and offset were not correctly calculated
+- **2016-12-01**: Multi-Material bug is fixed: Vertex group start and offset were not correctly calculated
+- **2016-12-02**: WWOBJLoader and OBJLoader2 are both using MultiMaterial.
+Simplified code.
+- **2016-12-02**: WWOBJLoader no longer requires MTTLoader

 Next on my agenda:
+- Split OBJLoader2 into multiple files (aim: worker without three.js import)
+- Work on Life-cycle of WWOBJLoader and FrontEnd (eventually find a better name)
 - Test automation
-- Work on Life-cycle of WWOBJLoader and FrontEnd (eventually find a better name)
-- Split OBJLoader2 into multiple files (aim: worker without three.js import)

 ### 2016-11-06: Status update